Kochi Water Metro: Routes and terminals

 Kochi is mostly surrounded by backwaters and bordered by the Arabian Sea.
 It is interconnected by hundreds of waterways, which offers a way to make the public transport system much more accessible and environment friendly.
-Water Metro is expected to solve the travel issues of the islanders of Willington, Kumbalam, Vypeen, Edakochi, Nettoor, Vyttila, Eroor, Kakkanad, and Mulavukad.
+The Water Metro is expected to solve the travel issues of the islanders of Willington, Kumbalam, Vypeen, Edakochi, Nettoor, Vyttila, Eroor, Kakkanad, and Mulavukad.
+A high-speed service connecting Aluva, Kalady and the Cochin International Airport via the Periyar river has been proposed.